-Its new campaign has the theme of “Keep Climbing.”
+Its new campaign promotes the theme of “Keep Climbing.”
 But if you watch this TV spot, it’s all about Delta.
 There’s no place for the passenger in it.

 Little preference beyond hubs

-The cumulative effect has been that nothing has changed in this airline rebranding study, at least from the perspective of passengers.
+The cumulative effect has been that nothing has changed, at least from the perspective of passengers.
 Just more flights and destinations – as this print ad shows.

 When we last left United Airlines, we gave it credit for having the strongest equity markers in the industry.
-Gershwin’s “Rhapsody in Blue,” a consistent look and feel, and the most sophisticated brand in the industry powered the brand.
+Gershwin’s “Rhapsody in Blue,” a consistent look and feel, and the most sophisticated brand in the industry.